ElektraInitiative/libelektra/doc/decisions/decision_process.md

 Here "the decision" should not only have one decision but should describe several solutions.
 For each solution a proposal, rationale and implication should be given.

-This step is finished when every reviewer approves.

 ### In Progress

 - You must include all further alternative proposals made in the "Considered Alternatives" section.
 - Now it is allowed to have the decision from the previous round in the "Decision" section.

 ### Decided

+> This step is recommended.

 - decision, rationale and implication are now filled out and fixed according to the reviews
 - decisions of this status usually already have an implementation PR